How to use SFDX without a terminal

 🛠️

-Hutte allows for visual version control of your Salesforce projects, enabling you to create and manage scratch orgs and sandboxes hassle-free.
+Hutte allows visual version control of your Salesforce projects, enabling you to create and manage scratch orgs and sandboxes hassle-free.

 Hutte also empowers you to access the full power of SFDX without needing to write any code.
 You can use custom buttons on Hutte’s web interface to execute complex multi-line commands effortlessly.